 10. Hooded Oriole

-The favourite food of this bird is fruits and flower nectar.
+The favorite food of this bird is fruits and flower nectar.
 They prepare their nest by using plant material and grass.
 The nest remains around 20 feet above the ground.
 It looks like a hanging basket.

 Botanical Name: Icterus cucullatus